tasteusa/tacofest/wp-content/plugins/skystats-premium/readme.txt

 8. Settings Page

 == Changelog ==

+= 0.4.6 - 13th November 2017 =
+* [BugFix] Added a default value for the second argument of the skystats_api_google_adwords_get_deauthorization_url() function.

+= 0.4.5 - 27th September 2017 =
+* [Compatibility] This version has been tested up to WordPress version 4.8.2.

+= 0.4.4 - 14th September 2017 =
+* [Compatibility] This version has been tested up to WordPress version 4.8.1.

+= 0.4.3 - 1st September 2017 =
+* [BugFix] Fixes possible issue with Google Adwords widget not displaying any data.

+= 0.4.2 - 15th June 2017 =
+* [Change] Setup flow for Google Adwords has changed slightly to prevent an issue where tokens can no longer be exchanged for new ones.

+= 0.4.1 - 29th April 2017 =
+* [BugFix] Fixes possible issue where Google Adwords will always use the cached version of your accounts, regardless of what the cache setting is set to.

+= 0.4.0 - 15th March 2017 =
+* [Compatibility] This version has been tested up to WordPress version 4.7.3.

+= 0.3.9 - 17th October 2016 =
+* [BugFix] Fixes possible issue when using more than one Google account where the list of properties and views are not updated to reflect the currently selected Google account.

+= 0.3.8 - 15th June 2016 =
+* [Feature] You can now restrict users from setting up or viewing/changing any integrations settings by using the Settings Access setting.
+* [BugFix] You can now empty the Stats Access and Settings Access settings and it will save correctly.
+When either of these settings are empty, only administrators can access the Stats or Settings.

 = 0.3.7 - 17th May 2016 =
 * [Compatibility] Fixes conflict with Edit Flow v0.8.1.